top of page

 Curious to find out how Salas approached the intricate task of writing about a family member in historical fiction that is biographical, I contacted her for a phone interview.
 When I asked how she walked the fine line of blending fiction with family lore, Salas said respecting family privacy yet remaining true to Helen’s lived experience was at the core of her writing.
 “I was always concerned about what family members would think, and I felt some responsibility, not quite an obligation, to my mother-in-law [Patricia], who wrote about her parents.
 She and I talked about it a lot.”

-Noting that her mother-in-law, who is no longer living, never published her collected thoughts about Helen, Salas added, “I felt that she would have wanted me to finish what she had started, and I didn’t want to write a biography.”
+Salas's mother-in-law, who is no longer living, published her collected thoughts about Helen, but Salas said they were briefer than what she aimed for.
+“I felt that she would have wanted me to finish what she had started, and I didn’t want to write a biography.”
 Salas did, however, want to tell Helen’s story in a way that gave readers access to the real Helen.
 This sometimes meant competing with what Patricia had started, leaving Salas with “slightly conflicting obligations to Helen and Patricia.”
 For an author, this can be an unenviable place to be, especially when people who knew the person about whom you are writing are still living.
 Individual memories often recall the same event or the same people differently.

 Salas said her husband was very supportive of her writing Helen’s story, however, even if it meant revealing certain private aspects of Helen and Elias’s relationship.
 Exposing family secrets caused some initial consternation among other family members.
 Salad found she had to put aside possible objections.
 “My imagined relationship was with Helen,” she said, which influenced her decision to use Helen’s and Elias’s real names.
 “It was a huge step to do that.
 It gave the story more edge.”
 Although Salas used Helen’s and Elias’s real names in the novel along with other well-known figures like Alfred and Blanche Knopf, Albert Einstein, who was a friend and neighbor of Helen and Elias, and a few other close associates, Salas stated the novel does not represent the lives of Helen’s children or grandchildren.